drclcomputers/Roll-a-Die/README.md

-Roll a die
+<ins>Roll a die</ins>

--pretty self explanatory
+Roll a die Simulator.

-For Windows:
+- For Windows:
 1. Download and run 'main.exe'
 2. Start using it

-For other platforms:
+- For other platforms:
 1. Download the 'main.cpp'
 2. Delete the 4th line containing "#include<windows.h>"
 3. Edit the lines containing system("cls") with your os' specific command to clear the console. (exp: linux-system("clear"))